mco-gh/mco.dev/content/post/media/beachart.md

 The artist depicted in the film, <a href="https://www.northcornwallcoastpathwalks.co.uk/home" target="_blank">Bill Bartlett</a>, has an ephemeral relationship with his work, which is swiftly eroded by the relentless tides.
 On the surface, this would seem a Sisyphean task - he spends hours crafting something special only to start over again the next day.
 But there's a lesson here: art is not about the final product, it's about the joy of creation.

-Because his canvas is so public, countless people enjoy his art, and Bartlett benefits from frequent small interactions and kind words exchanged with passers-by.
+Because his canvas is so public, countless people admire his art, and Bartlett benefits from frequent small interactions and kind words exchanged with passers-by.
 His art serves not only his self-expression but also his desire to connect with other people.

 As a newly retired person, I've struggled a bit with my purpose in life.
 Like many people, my job served that function for me.
 But now that I'm free to do anything I want, it's time to figure out what really makes me happy.
 Whether it's through writing or music or some other form of expression, I want to do something creative, something that gives me joy and enables small connections with others.